Your doctor might recommend a wait-and-see (watchful waiting) approach if:

 - The curvature of your penis isn't severe and is no longer worsening

-- You can still have sex without pain
+- You can still have erections and sex with no or mild pain

 - You have good erectile function